Tree Trimming Cost

 - Pruning: Pruning is used to maintain the overall health of the tree.
 This involves removing dead and decaying parts that may cause health and growth issues later on for the tree.

 - Trimming: Trimming is mainly used to maintain the aesthetics of a tree.
 This involves removing parts that are growing strangely or are becoming a hazard to its surroundings.

 Both of these techniques involve an in-depth understanding of the biology of trees as well as experience.
-To be done correctly, professionals like the Arborists at Quality Tree Care should be contracted to correctly perform these procedures.
+To be done correctly, professionals like the Arborists at Tree Service Fresno should be contracted to correctly perform these procedures.
 If you are still unsure about what kind of tree project you need and how much it will cost, don’t hesitate to give us a call.
 We will give you an accurate and honest quote for free.